-Welcome to Scott Air Force Base, home of the 375th Air Mobility Wing, Air Mobility Command's "Showcase Wing!"
+Welcome to Scott Air Force Base, Illinois, home of the 375th Air Mobility Wing, Air Mobility Command's "Showcase Wing!"
 The 375th AMW enables Team Scott mission execution, provides mission-ready Airmen and capabilities,

 develops and cares for Airmen and their families, and fosters base and community partnerships.